wtzhang99/wtzhang99.github.io/_posts/2025-10-31-reproducing-seal.md

 > Apple launches iPhone 17.

-If we ask an outdated model *“What is the latest iPhone?”*, it might still answer *“iPhone 16.”*
+If we ask an outdated model *"What is the latest iPhone?"*, it might still answer *"iPhone 16."*

 With self-editing, the model itself generates a new training pair:

 ```